Alexandresl/curso-java-1/README.md

 Scanner sc = new Scanner(System.in);

 double price = sc.nextDouble();
-double discount = 0; // precisa ser inicializada fora do if
+double discount = 0; // precisa ser inicializada antes do if

 if (price > 100.0) {
   discount = price * 0.1;